webplatform/docs/css/properties/background-image/index.md

 |Note=Doesn't support gradients.
 }}{{Compatibility Notes Row
 |Browser=Various
 |Note=Not all browsers support animation of background images.
-Recent -webkit- based browsers transition between background images by cross fading.
+Recent WebKit or Blink-based browsers transition between background images by cross fading.
 }}
 }}
 {{See_Also_Section